Migrating to microservices databases by Edson Yanaga - Migration and technical challenges

 Rename column migration

-Renaming a column is a bit trickier as it might already have data and the application already uses it.
-In this scenario Yanaga recommends the following:
+Renaming a column is a bit trickier as it might already have data and the application uses it.
+In this scenario, Yanaga recommends the following:

 1. Add a column, same as the step 1 in the previous strategy

-2. New code version write to both columns - at this stage some columns will still have null values
+2. The new code version is written to both columns - at this stage, some columns will still have null values

 3. update the new column with the old column values

-4. New version of the code reads and write into the new column
+4. The new version of the code reads and writes into the new column

 5. Delete the old column

-If you noticed, this is basically the same as adding a new column, but in the end we remove the old one.
+If you noticed, this is the same as adding a new column, but in the end, we remove the old one.

-Changing the type of the column as mentioned by Yanaga in his book are not different from the renaming the column migration.
+Changing the type of the column as mentioned by Yanaga in his book is not different from renaming the column migration.

 1. Add a column with the new type

-2. New code version write to both columns - at this step both columns will exists, and the new one with the desired value
+2. The new code version is written to both columns - at this step, both columns will exist, and the new one with the desired value

 3. Update the new column with the value from the old one, but this time with the desired type